survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> It is possible to get a more controlled environment by using a solution such as [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is particularly useful in a team: each developer will have the same environment, usually close to production.

 W> The webpack configuration of the book has been written the language features supported by Node 6 in mind.
-If you are using an older version, you may either have to adapt or process your webpack configuration through Babel as discussed in the *Processing with Babel* chapter.
+If you are using an older version, you may either have to adapt or process your webpack configuration through Babel as discussed at the *Processing with Babel* chapter.

 ## Setting Up the Project